v-graglia/Led-Photoacoustics/README.md

 Pin layout:
 *TODO TABLE*
 ## Files
-The board designs are provided as is, in Eagle format:
+The board designs are provided as is, in Eagle format.
+The following files can be found in the `Files` folder:
+- `gerbers_RS-274_imperial.zip` and `gerbers_RS-274_metric.zip` contain the gerber files both in imperial and metric RS-274X format.
+- `photoacoustic_board.rar`, containing
-- Schematic, `board.sch`
+  - `board.sch` - schematic file.
-- Pcb, `board.brd`
+  - `board.brd` - board file.
-- Gerbers, `gerbers.zip`